traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ![fit](photos/button-program.png)

-^ I decided to add one more feature I hadn't planned for ^ a way to turn off the lights completely
+^ I decided to add one more feature I hadn't planned for

-^ ability to flip how the necklace responds
+^ a way to turn off the lights completely

 ---

 ![fit](photos/button-program.png)

+^ experiment with ability to flip how the necklace responds

+^ so it would be calm with no one around and chaotic with many people around

 ---